vimiix/ssx/README.md

     <img src="https://img.shields.io/badge/author-Vimiix-blue" /></a>
 </p>

-🦅 ssx is an ssh hunter.
+🦅 ssx is a retentive ssh client.

 It will automatically remember the server which login through it, so you do not need to enter the password again when you log in again.